Mythyo1/e/README.md

 [Visit](https://discord.gg/VfTE9GH)

 ## What's new?
--Fixed a bunch of typos
+Fixed a bunch of typos
 ​
--Added a few aliases
+Added a few aliases
 ​
--Added this section to the README
+Added this section to the README